Tax for Family Businesses

 It’s estimated that more than half of small businesses in the UK are run as family-owned businesses.
 As a family business ourselves it doesn’t surprise us, and we understand first-hand the benefits that come with turning to family members when you’re in need of an extra pair of hands to keep the business going.
 Whilst there can be some tax benefits, there certainly are many tax rules.
 Take a look below if you’re considering hiring family members as employees.

-The tax rules when employing your partner or spouse –
+The tax rules when employing your partner or spouse for a family business –

 The tax benefits of employing your partner or spouse –

 Whenever you pay a salary for any employee, regardless of whether they are a family member or not, this is a deductible expense against your business profits which will allow you to reduce your profits.
-You may also become eligible for Employment Allowance, which will allow you to claim up to a maximum of £4,000 for Class 1 National Insurance that you’ve paid as a result of hiring an employee.
+You may also become eligible for Employment Allowance, which will allow you to claim up to a maximum of £5,000 (for tax year 2022/23) for Class 1 National Insurance that you’ve paid as a result of hiring an employee.
 Again, Employment Allowance is not just available for family businesses but any business which employs staff.

 Employing a partner or spouse can be a good way to utilise their personal tax allowance if they are not currently making full use of it.
 It means they are able to earn up to £12,570 in a year without having to pay tax on their earnings.
 This would then contribute to your shared household income as opposed to paying someone external where you would receive no benefit of their tax allowance.

 The tax benefit of appointing your partner or spouse as a director of your business –